vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

    ```
    <!-- /* cSpell:enable */ -->

-3. Export the regular kubeconfig for the cluster to a local file.
-Note that the command does not include the --admin option, so the kubeconfig that is exported is the regular kubeconfig, not the admin version.
+3. Export the regular `kubeconfig` for the cluster to a local file.
+Note that the command does not include the --admin option, so the `kubeconfig` that is exported is the regular `kubeconfig`, not the admin version.

    <!-- /* cSpell:disable */ -->
    ```
    ## For a management cluster, run:

-   # tanzu management-cluster kubeconfig get tkg-mgmt --export-file /tmp/mgmt-kubeconfig
+   # tanzu management-cluster `kubeconfig` get tkg-mgmt --export-file /tmp/mgmt-kubeconfig
    You can now access the cluster by specifying '--kubeconfig /tmp/mgmt-kubeconfig' flag when using `kubectl` command

    ## For a workload cluster, run:

-   # tanzu cluster kubeconfig get workload-2 --export-file /tmp/workload-kubeconfig
+   # tanzu cluster `kubeconfig` get workload-2 --export-file /tmp/workload-kubeconfig
    You can now access the cluster by specifying '--kubeconfig /tmp/workload-kubeconfig' flag when using `kubectl` command
    ```
    <!-- /* cSpell:enable */ -->

-4. Connect to the cluster by using the newly-created kubeconfig file.
+4. Connect to the cluster by using the newly-created `kubeconfig` file.
 The CLI outputs a login link for your identity provider.

    <!-- /* cSpell:disable */ -->
    ```